Sometimes you take the long route in life. Sometimes you are sidetracked or completely turned around. Sometimes you get lost.

 Go ahead, spread the word.
 We need these adages back in their proper form.

-Instead the eyes through which I view are more telling of the true me than you.
+Instead the eyes through which I view are more telling of me than you.